ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 3. Post a New Job
     - An Employer fills out a job form (title: "Frontend Developer," location: "Remote").
     - The job appears in the public "Job Listings" page.

-Instructions: Perform the Employer View acceptance test, click the "Create" button and expect to be shown a form.
+Instructions: Perform the Employer View acceptance test, click the green "+" button and expect to be shown a form.
 Enter in order from top to bottom: "Frontend Developer", "title", "description satisfying requirement of 50 characters", nothing, nothing, nothing, "Remote", "skills", "education".
 Click the round button next to the word "Temporary", followed by the one next to "Technology".
 Click the "Create Job Posting" button at the bottom.
 Observe a message confirming that the job posting was created, and that there is now a job labeled "Frontend Developer" in the list of postings to conclude the test.

 4. Track Applicants
     - An Employer can see a list of Candidates who applied, with usernames below the specific job posting.
 Instructions: Perform the Post a New Job acceptance test.
 Near the top right of the screen you will see a house symbol and the word "Home", click on it.
 You will be sent to a new screen with a grey circle containing the simplified outline of a person.
 Click on that, followed by the words "Log Out".
 Perform the Login Success acceptance test from feature 1.
 Click on the "Jobs" button with the briefcase again and expect to be shown the job named "title of job".
-Click on the blue "View Job Posting" button and expect to be shown the job details you entered before.
+Click on the blue "View" button and expect to be shown the job details you entered before.
 Now click on the blue "Apply" button.
 If you are willing and able to enter a PDF into the website, do so by clicking the "Browse..." button and selecting it.
 If you are not, end the test here.
 If you submitted the file, press the "Submit" button.
 Now press the "Home" button and then log out using the grey circle once again.
 Log In once more using the credentials from Employer View, and click on the "Jobs" button in the top right.
-Click on the "View Job Posting" button and scroll downward.
-You should see that you have 1 applicant, along with a horizontal rectangle with the name "test1".
-Click on this to show the details of the candidate you created and then the "View Resume" button in order to verify the file is correct and complete the test.
+Click on the "View" button and scroll downward.
+You should see that you have 1 applicant, along with a horizontal rectangle with the name "test1" and a blue button "View Details".
+Click on this button to show the details of the candidate you created and then the "View Resume" button in order to verify the file is correct and complete the test.

 #### 3. Candidate Portal
 ##### Unit Tests